llingg/behaviour-benchmarking/README.md

 Standard deviation:
 $$s=\sqrt{\frac{1}{N}\sum_{i=1}^N(x_i-\bar{x})^2}$$

+coefficient of variation:
+CV = std/mean*100 [%]
+A CV in the range of 20% normally stands for an acceptable standard deviation, this means that the std deviation compared to the mean does not very too much
+However in this Benchmarking, the purpose of looking at the CV factor is only to be sure that the experiment recorded was not a lucky or unlucky run, therefor, a CV below 100% is already acceptable

 Note: the localization system that measures the ground truth, measures the position of the Apriltag placed on the localization standoff of your Duckiebot.
 This means that if this Apriltag is not placed very accurately, your results will be false.

 Engineering score: Update frequency, latency, cpu usage etc